 Brent W. Laartz, MD

 Dr. Laartz received his undergraduate degree and a master’s degree from Northwestern University where he was a National Merit Scholar.
 He graduated in the highest quartile of his medical school class at the University of Iowa in 1998.
-During medical school he was one of the leaders of an educational group called the Medical Student Ambassador Program.
-In 2002, he moved to Tampa and completed a residency in Internal Medicine and a fellowship in Infectious Diseases at the University of South Florida.
+During medical school, he was one of the leaders of an educational group called the Medical Student Ambassador Program.
+At the University of South Florida, he completed residency in Internal Medicine in 2001 and fellowship in Infectious Disease and Tropical Medicine in 2003.
 Always a leader, he was a member of the Housestaff Committee and was Chief Fellow for the Division of Infectious Diseases and Tropical Medicine in 2002-2003.
-In 2003, Dr. Laartz opened the doors of a private practice in Infectious Diseases, soon to be called West Coast Infectious Diseases and holds a title of Affiliate Assistant Professor in the Division of Infectious Diseases at USF.
-He also has been active as a member of Ryan White Council, Six Sigma Quality Programs, the Morton Plant Physician Leadership Training and the Northwestern University Alumni Admission Council.
-He also is the Director for Infection Control at Morton Plant/Mease and Helen Ellis Memorial Hospital and recently had been Chief of Medicine at Helen Ellis Memorial Hospital.

 Todd M. Groom, PHD, MD